 - Time.
 During a stroke every minute counts.
-If you observe any of these signs, call 911 or your local emergency number immediately.
+If you see any of these signs, call 911 or your local emergency number right away.

 Other signs and symptoms of a stroke, which come on suddenly, include:

-- Weakness or numbness on one side of the body, including either leg
+- Weakness or numbness on one side of the body, including the face, arm or leg.

-- Dimness, blurring or loss of vision, particularly in one eye
+- Dimness, blurring or loss of vision, particularly in one eye.
+Or sudden double vision.

-- Unexplained dizziness, unsteadiness or a sudden fall, especially if accompanied by any of the other signs or symptoms
+- Unexplained dizziness, unsteadiness or a sudden fall.
+Especially if dizziness is accompanied by any of the other signs or symptoms.

-Risk factors for stroke include having high blood pressure, having had a previous stroke, smoking, having diabetes and having heart disease.
+Having a stroke puts you at higher risk of having another.
+Risk factors also include having high blood pressure, smoking, having diabetes and having heart disease.
 Your risk of stroke increases as you age.